-The format A4 has a width of 209 mm and a height of 296.86 mm.
-We simply enter these values into the text fields and press Enter on our keyboard.
+The format A4 has a width of 209 mm and a height of 297 mm.
+We find the A4 format in the list of standard formats.

 2.1.4 Save Document

 To have the document created permanently, we save it to a file and give the file the desired name.
 Cenon documents on disk get the extension '.cenon'.
 That's how they are identified.